Cinematographer Malik Hassan Sayeed on set for After the Hunt.

 Sayeed and director Luca Guadagnino prepare to shoot a scene set in Alma and Frederik's (Michael Stuhlbarg) apartment.

 Lighting the apartment set presented its own challenges.
-We used hard, directional lighting to make the space feel cold and oppressive, almost like a character in itself.
+We used warm and soft lighting for comfort and calm.
+As for the exteriors, we used hard, directional lighting to make the space feel cold and oppressive, almost like a character in itself.
 We really wanted to avoid making the space feel warm or inviting, because that would’ve been in contrast to the characters' internal struggles.
-The lighting had to emphasize the characters' emotional distance — not just physically, but psychologically, as well.
+The lighting had to emphasize the characters' emotional distance not just physically, but psychologically, as well.
 We had to be precise with our framing, especially in a tight space like that.
-But rather than seeing those constraints as a hinderance, we leaned into them.
+But rather than seeing those constraints as a hindrance, we leaned into them.
 It required a lot of coordination between the camera and lighting team, but it all came down to making sure that every element within the frame reflected the emotional state we were trying to capture.

 Unit stills by Yannis Drakoulidis.
 Images courtesy of Amazon MGM Studios.